 Unmounting a file system volume may fail due to the presence of open handles to a SYMEFA.DB file at the root of that volume.
 This may block the safe ejection of USB drives or the unmounting of other removable media.

-Symantec Endpoint Protection (SEP) and other Symantec or Norton antivirus Windows products keep a SYMEFA.DB file at the root of each local volume.
-This file is used to improve Symantec product performance by keeping track of files that have already been scanned with the current set of virus definitions.
+Symantec Endpoint Protection (SEP) and other Symantec or Norton AntiVirus products for Windows keep a SYMEFA.DB file at the root of each local volume.
+This file is used to improve product performance by keeping track of files that have already been scanned with the current set of virus definitions.

 The block should be temporary.
 Retrying the unmount operation should succeed.

 If such operations continue to be blocked for a certain volume, you may exclude it from SymEFA.
 SEP version 12.1 RU6 and newer include SymEFA exclusion functionality.
-To exclude a volume from SymEFA, please do the following.
+To exclude a volume from SymEFA, follow these steps:

-To confirm volume number(s), use diskpart and "list volume" command to display a list of local volume numbers.
+To confirm volume number(s), open a command prompt as administrator and use the diskpart command, then enter list volume to display a list of local volume numbers.
 Add one to the volume number displayed by diskpart.
 For example, to exclude Volume 3 listed by diskpart, use \Device\HarddiskVolume4 in VolumeNoPersist.

 Subscribing will provide email updates when this Article is updated.
 Login is required.